cdfelixj/wandr/architecture.md

-# Rouvia Architecture
+# Wandr Architecture

 ## System Overview

-Rouvia is a smart hands-free driver assistance system that uses natural language processing and AI to create optimal routes for users.
+Wandr is a smart hands-free driver assistance system that uses natural language processing and AI to create optimal routes for users.
 The system combines voice input, AI-powered intent parsing, and real-time mapping to provide intelligent navigation assistance.

 ## High-Level Architecture